Frequently Asked Questions: Taking Part

 Can I stop taking part at any time?

 Your participation is entirely voluntary, and you can withdraw your consent to take part at any time, without having to give a reason.
 You can choose not to do a survey and still be part of the Children of the 2020s study.
 If you wish to withdraw, contact us using the Freephone 0800 056 8184 or send us an email at email@example.com.
 Any data already collected will continue to be used unless you explicitly request that we delete it.

 If I miss one of the surveys, can I re-join later?

-You must take part in the survey when your child is aged 9 months in order to be invited to take part at future stages.
+You must have taken part in the survey when your child was aged 9 months in order to be invited to take part at future stages of the study.

 Your unique contribution is incredibly valuable so we do hope that you will take part.
 We’d like everyone to take part each time we get in touch with you.
 This is because the information you give us at each survey is even more valuable when we are able to link up the surveys up over time.